Last Updated on September 13, 2022 by Wandering our World

 For something a little different, head to the Botanical Gardens in Pamplemousses to walk in the shade among an incredible variety of colorful plants and exotic trees.

 Mauritius also has a significant Chinese population, and subsequently the capital – Port Louis – has it’s own China Town.
 Situated in the city center, look out for the colorful murals and numerous Chinese restaurants to try out.

-The Seychelles is it’s own diverse mix, and as a nation made up of immigrants, the culture has been formed though African, Asian and European influences.
+The Seychelles is its own diverse mix.
+As a nation made up of immigrants, the culture has been formed though African, Asian and European influences.